puffyCid/artemis-api/artemis-docs/docs/Artifacts/Windows Artfacts/srum.md

 # SRUM

-Windows System Resource Utilization Monitor (`SRUM`) is a service that tracks application resource usage.
-The service tracks application data such as time running, bytes sent, bytes received, energy usage, and lots more.<br /> This service was introduced in Windows 8 and is stored in an ESE database at `C:\Windows\System32\sru\SRUDB.dat`.
+Windows System Resource Utilization Monitor (SRUM) is a service that tracks application resource usage.
+The service tracks application data such as time running, bytes sent, bytes received, energy usage, and lots more.
+This
+service was introduced in Windows 8 and is stored in an ESE database at **C:\Windows\System32\sru\SRUDB.dat**.
 On Windows 8 some of the data can be found in the Registry too (temporary storage before writing to SRUDB.dat), but in later versions of Windows the data is no longer in the Registry.